yehuda-yu/Aleket_Count_Seeds_App/README.md

 ## Acknowledgements

-This app was created by [Yehuda Yungstein] and is based on the research by Chen Dayan, [Prof. Yael Mishael group](https://yaelmishael.wixsite.com/soil-and-water).
+This app was created by Yehuda Yungstein and Chen Dayan and is based on the research by Chen Dayan, [Prof. Yael Mishael group](https://yaelmishael.wixsite.com/soil-and-water).